-Westertown is a 1600 acre farm, our home where we generate renewable energy, grow crops to feed our cows, who provide the fresh milk and cream which we need to make Mackie’s real dairy ice cream.
+Westertown is a 1600-acre farm and our home, where we generate renewable energy and grow crops to feed our cows, who provide the fresh milk and cream which we need to make Mackie’s real dairy ice cream

-Mackie’s have around 280 Holstein (black and white) milking cows, they are popular dairy cows – due to their high milk production, at about 4% butterfat, a good temperament and for being strong and healthy.
+Mackie’s have over 300 black and white Holstein milking cows, which make very popular dairy cows due to their high milk production (at about 4% butterfat), good temperament and their being strong and healthy.
 The farm crop strategy is related to the food required and we currently grow 600 acres of grass and 900 acres of cereals.

 The ‘robotic’ milking unit recognizes each cow by the transponder on her collar, gives her a special extra feed of “cake”, washes the udder, fits on the milking equipment – it knows the dimensions of the cow and is assisted by an infra red light, carefully milks the cow, then checks the condition of the milk (conductivity test) before pumping it into the storage tank.
 The milking unit and cleaning brush are both steam cleaned before being used to milk the next cow.

 The slurry from the cows is pumped up to the slurry lagoon on top of the hill and mixed with the waste water.
 It is then used as natural fertiliser and spread on our fields via four miles of pipework on the farm.
 This reduces the amount of commercial fertiliser products that have to be bought and saves on the fossil fuels used to manufacture it.

 You’ll find the little Red Tractor logo on our ice cream tubs, to show that we have the Red Tractor accreditation for our milk production.
 Red Tractor are the champions of British food and farming and the assurance system is a mark designed for those looking for “great British produce that is traceable, safe and farmed with care for our countryside and animals.”